Louise M. Davies Symphony Hall: Acoustics

-Designed by Skidmore, Owings & Merrill and Pietro Belluschi along with acoustical consultants Bolt, Beranek and Newman, its modern design is visually elegant both inside and out.
+Designed by Skidmore, Owings & Merrill and Pietro Belluschi along with acoustical consultants Bolt, Beranek and Newman, its design is elegant both inside and out.
 A "cloud" of movable convex acrylic reflecting panels over the stage enables the acoustic space to be adjusted to suit the size of the orchestra and audience, while adjustable fabric banners around the auditorium can alter the reverberation time from approximately one to two-and-one-half seconds.

 Architects created acoustic isolation of the performance space by constructing a building within a building.
 The outer building uses one inch thick structural glass as a curtain wall, with the next structural wall forming the back wall of the lobby spaces.
 Passing through a door leads to a hallway, bounded on one side by the lobby wall and on the other by the structural wall of the inner building.
 This continuous hallway acts as an acoustical isolator and is surfaced with sound absorbing material.

 However, the hall's large volume and seating capacity initially resulted in less than ideal results.
 Kirkegaard Associates completed acoustical renovations in 1992 at a cost of $10 million which resulted in substantial improvement.

 The modifications included: narrowing and shaping the walls above the stage to reduce the volume of space and increase useful reflections, replacing the cloud of reflector discs with a more effective array of curved rectangular panels covering a larger area and now computer adjustable, moving the walls of the floor-level seating inward to make the audience area narrower and more rectangular, adding aisles to replace the former continental seating, adding diffusing elements in various parts of the hall, and increasing the "rake" of the floor seating to provide better sightlines.
 In addition, the firm installed risers on the stage allowing musicians to both see and hear each other better.
 These and other improvements enhanced not only the acoustics but also the hall's beauty.

 Fratelli Ruffatti concert organ

 The Fratelli Ruffatti electro-pneumatic pipe organ with 147 ranks was added in 1984.
-It is designed to accommodate repertory from the pre-baroque to the present.
-The console can be electronically reprogrammed to correspond to the two major schools of organ keyboard organization, the German and the French.
+It is designed to accommodate repertory from the pre-baroque to modern times.
+The console can be electronically reprogrammed for both major schools of organ keyboard organization, the German and the French.
 The console is mobile and can be placed where appropriate to the program or stored off-stage when not in use.